 Main villages within the core and buffer zones have been selected for sample survey on various aspects to decipher socio-economic and demographic profile.
 Data collected during survey have been compared with the data collected from the Census Survey of 2011.
-The details of Socio-economic and demographic profile is described in para 4.11 of this report .
+The details of Socio-economic and demographic profile is appended to this report as Annexure- 2.